eMetaboHUB/Forum-DiseasesChem/README.md

 For more details on the computation processes see *computation.md* in docs.

-The checkpointing of Virtuoso can disturb the requesting processas during the checkpoint, the database will be inaccessible.
+The checkpointing of Virtuoso can disturb the requesting processes, because during the checkpoint the database will be inaccessible.

-To avoid checkpointing while requesting the endpoint to compute association, you should disable it.
+To avoid checkpointing when computing associations, you should disable the checkpointing.

 A recommended plan is to :

 - 1) Run the triples insertion with w_virtuoso.sh (see **3.1**).
-A checkpoint will be made after the insertion of each dataset.
+A checkpoint will be made after the insertion of each datasets.

-- 2) Before sending queries during the computation **disable checkpointing**, with
+- 2) Before sending queries and compute associations, **disable checkpointing** with

 ```bash
 docker exec -it $CONTAINER_NAME bash